 - 1. To configure virtual networks using network simulator - 2.
 To install and exploit security tools for protecting a network - 3.
 To implement cryptographic algorithm for building a secure communication network - 4.
-To exploit the vulnerabilities in a LAN environment to launch attacks - 5.
-To analyze the network packet using WIRESHARK - 6.
-To perform the web penetration testing using BURPSUITE - 7.
-To perform vulnerability assessment of wireless devices and audit the same with penetration testing - 8.
-To analyze the source code and carry out a reverse engineering of binaries and executables - 9.
-To perform the Log analysis using SPLUNK - 10.
-To find vulnerable apps in play store and perform static and dynamic analysis on it - 11.
-To understand Linux Kernel Source code related to networking - 12.
-To familiarize with advanced testbed technologies - 13.
-To create, install, update, and disassemble Android applications.
+To exploit the vulnerabilities in a LAN environment and launch attacks - 5.
+To analyze the network packet using Wireshark - 6.
+To perform the web penetration testing using Burp suite - 7.
+To perform vulnerability assessment of wireless devices - 8.
+To exploit vulnerabilities in the systems - 8.
+To perform the log analysis using Splunk - 9.
+To find vulnerable apps in play store and perform static and dynamic analysis on it

 The experiments make use of Kali Linux distros and other open source security tools.
-Latest version of these tools and distros are available in the Cyber Security Lab.